Jiang0977/SQL-Batcher/README.md

 ## Features

 - **Multi-Connection Support**: Connect to multiple databases simultaneously (MySQL, PostgreSQL)
-- **Batch SQL Execution**: Execute SQL statements across all selected databases at once
+- **Batch SQL Execution**: Execute one or multiple SQL statements across all selected databases at once
+- **Transactional Safety**: Per-database transaction for multi-statement execution; rollback on error
 - **Connection Management**: Save and manage database connection configurations
-- **Results Display**: View execution results from all databases in a unified interface
+- **Results Display**: View execution results from all databases in a unified interface (expand to see per-statement details)
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Installation